Biopolitics: Michel Foucault

 French philosopher and social theorist Michel Foucault first discussed his thoughts on biopolitics in his lecture series "Society Must Be Defended" given at the Collège de France from 1975 to 1976.
 Foucault's concept of biopolitics is largely derived from his own notion of biopower, and the extension of state power over both the physical and political bodies of a population.
-While only mentioned briefly in his "Society Must Be Defended" lectures, the conceptualisation of biopolitics developed by Foucault has become prominent in social science and the humanities.
+While only mentioned briefly in "Society Must Be Defended," the conceptualisation of biopolitics developed by Foucault there and subsequent lectures and books has become prominent in social science and the humanities.

 Foucault described biopolitics as "a new technology of power...[that] exists at a different level, on a different scale, and [that] has a different bearing area, and makes use of very different instruments."
 More than a disciplinary mechanism, Foucault's biopolitics acts as a control apparatus exerted over a population as a whole or, as Foucault stated, "a global mass."
-In the years that followed, Foucault continued to develop his notions of the biopolitical in his "The Birth of Biopolitics" and "The Courage of Truth" lectures.
+In the years that followed, Foucault continued to develop his notions of the biopolitical in subsequent lectures to the Collège de France over the next two years, which are published under the titles Security, Territory, Population, and The Birth of Biopolitics.

 Foucault gave numerous examples of biopolitical control when he first mentioned the concept in 1976.
 These examples include "ratio of births to deaths, the rate of reproduction, the fertility of a population, and so on."
 He contrasted this method of social control with political power in the Middle Ages.
 Whereas in the Middle Ages pandemics made death a permanent and perpetual part of life, this was then shifted around the end of the 18th century with the introduction of milieu into the biological sciences.
 Foucault then gives different contrasts to the then physical sciences in which the industrialisation of the population was coming to the fore through the concept of work, where Foucault then argues power starts to become a target for this milieu by the 17th century.
 The development of vaccines and medicines dealing with public hygiene allowed death to be held (and/or withheld) from certain populations.
 This was the introduction of "more subtle, more rational mechanisms: insurance, individual and collective savings, safety measures, and so on."